Most Popular Books by Washington Irving

 Washington Irving (1783-1859) was an American author of the early nineteenth century.
 Best known for his short stories The Legend of Sleepy Hollow and Rip van Winkle, he was also a prolific essayist, biographer and historian.
 He spoke fluent Spanish, which served him well in his writings on that country, and he could read several other languages, including German and Dutch.
 His first book was A History of New-York from the Beginning of the World to the End of the Dutch Dynasty, by Diedrich Knickerbocker.
 He travelled on the Western frontier in the 1830s and recorded his glimpses of Western tribes in A Tour on the Prairies.
 He spoke against the mishandling of relations with the Native American tribes by Europeans and Americans.
 He popularized the nickname "Gotham" for New York City, and is credited with inventing the expression "the Almighty dollar."

-The Works of Washington Irving: Captain Bonneville.
-Tales of a traveller
+The Works of Washington Irving: Sketch book

 The Works of Washington Irving...